Kishtwar district

-Kishtwar district is a district of the Indian union territory of Jammu and Kashmir.
-As of 2011, it is the largest and least populous district of Jammu and Kashmir.
+Kishtwar district is an administrative district of the Jammu division in the Indian State of Jammu and Kashmir.
+As of 2011, it is the largest and the least populous district of the Union Territory of Jammu and Kashmir.

 Geography

 Kishtwar district has a total area of 7737 sqkm.
 The district is bordered by Kargil district in the east and north, Chamba district to the south, and Anantnag and Doda districts to the west.
 The Chenab river flows through the district, forming the Chenab valley in the southern areas of the district.
 The Marusudar river, a tributary of Chenab, also flows through the district.

 History

 Kishtwar is first referred to in the Rajatarangini by the ancient name Kashthavata during the reign of Raja Kalsa of Kashmir (1063–1089), when "Uttamaraja", the ruler of Kashthavata visited the court of the Kashmir King in company with several other hill chiefs to pay their respects to the Raja.

 This place, as said by people, is also mentioned in the epic Mahabharata.

 Kishtwar was part of the Jammu state during the rule of Maharaja Ranjit Dev.

 Kishtwar became part of the Jammu Dogra state of Raja Gulab Singh, when he annexed it in 1821.

 The local ruler of this place, Mohammed Tegh Singh, was sent to prison in Lahore jail, where he killed himself.
 The Dogra state eventually became the princely state of Jammu and Kashmir.
 With the passage of time, Kishtwar became a Tehsil of the Udhampur district and remained so until 1948, when it became part of the newly created District Doda in the wake of first re-organization of the state during the post-independence period.
+In 2008 it became a newly district as a part of Jammu Division.
+Now District Kishtwar has become the largest district in term of area in union territory of Jammu & Kashmir with least population.